-- salt (optional but recommended)
+- Salt (optional but recommended)

-- white or black pepper (optional)
+- White or black pepper (optional)

-- a pinch of grated nutmeg (optional)
+- Pinch of grated nutmeg (optional)

 - In a medium saucepan, melt the butter over medium heat.
 Add the flour and whisk together to form a paste.
 Cook for 1 minute while whisking continuously.
 Remove from the heat.